 They May Not Take Your Insurance

-If you have dental insurance, you may find that your chosen private practice dentist does not accept it.
-This is because many private offices are not contracted with insurance companies.
+If you have dental insurance, you may find that your private practice dentist does not accept it.
+Many private offices are not contracted with insurance companies.
 This means that they will not get reimbursed by your insurance company for their services.
 However, some private dentists accept payment from insurance companies, so it’s always good to call your dentist to verify that they accept your insurance plan before making an appointment.

 They May Not Have Many Providers

-One final disadvantage of private dental practices is that they may not have as many providers on staff as corporate offices.
+One final disadvantage of private dental practices is that they may have fewer providers on staff than corporate offices do.
 This means that they may not be able to offer as many services, such as orthodontics or oral surgery.
-However, each dentist’s office is different, so you’ll need to research the services offered by your chosen dentist before making an appointment.
+However, each dentist’s office is different, and several successful dental practices with limited staff still offer a full spectrum of services for their own business.
+You’ll need to research the services offered by your chosen dentist before making an appointment.

 They May Not Be As Technologically Advanced As Chain Dentists

 One of the disadvantages of private practice dentists is that they may not be as technologically advanced as chain dentists.
-This is because they often don’t have the same budget as chain offices, which means they may not have the latest dental technology, such as digital x-rays or intraoral cameras.
+This is because they often don’t have the same budget as chain offices, so they may not have the latest dental technology, such as digital x-rays or intraoral cameras.